TAJ-Tech/open.fda.gov/README.md

 To get us started quickly, so we could focus on development and the prototype, we mirrored the FDA site (https://github.com/FDA/open.fda.gov explains how mirror the site) and then expanded on the code base to create our own, new prototype.
 To achieve this, we used both the open.fda.gov and the openFDA website.

-# 8. Creating and analyzing stories
-The items in the product backlog first start out as requirements.
-We discuss and analyze each of these requirements as a team.
-The requirements are then converted into stories for designing solutions.

-# 9. Designing solutions for stories
+# 8. Designing solutions for stories

 We converted each story into a design and then implemented it.
 The approach kept the design simple so that a separate artifact need not be created for every solution and the High Level Design document suffices.
 When needed, the design is explained and added to the artifacts.

-# 10. Implementing the design
+# 9. Implementing the design
 Designs are implemented in code and tested out based on the solution.
 The open.fda.gov website was forked and checked out from GitHub and was modified to include a new tab to display Spikes for a given drug query.
 The following files were modified: